sjentsch/lsjDocs/lsj/Ch16_Bayes_4.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 The most common type of *t*-test is the independent samples *t*-test, and it
-arises when you have data as in the ``harpo`` dataset that we used in the
+arises when you have data as in the |harpo|_ data set that we used in the
 earlier chapter on *t*-tests (Chapter `Comparing two means
 <Ch11_tTest.html#comparing-two-means>`__).
 In this data set, we have two
 groups of students, those who received lessons from Anastasia and those